kayburns/women-snowboard/research/im2txt/README.md

 Our experiments fine tune standard im2txt on the COCO Bias split.
 Please see the code for [storing data as tfrecord files](im2txt/data/build_scripts/build_mscoco_blocked_data.py).
 The link provided also loads blocked images into the tfrecords, so you will need to specify the location of the blocked images.

-In order to evaluation the GradCam/Saliency maps with the pointing game, we additionally save binary person masks.
-Please see the code [here](im2txt/save_coco_person_segmentations.py).
+In order to evaluate the GradCam/Saliency maps with the pointing game, we additionally save binary person masks.
+Please, see the code [here](im2txt/save_coco_person_segmentations.py).

 ## Training Models
 Training scripts are provided [here](im2txt/train_scripts/).